oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/usage.md

 The specifications of `PersistentVolume` and `PersistentVolumeClaim` are environment specific and often require information from your Kubernetes cluster administrator.
 See [Persistent Storage](#references) in different environments.

+##### PV and PVC requirements
+- Domain on PV requires that the PV and PVC are created with `Filesystem` volume mode; `Block` volume mode is **not** supported.
+  - If you request that the operator creates the PV and PVC, then it uses the default `Filesystem` volume mode.
+  - If you plan to use an existing PV and PVC, then ensure that it was created with `Filesystem` volume mode.
+- You must use a storage provider that supports the `ReadWriteMany` option.
+- The operator will automatically set the owner of all files in the domain home on the persistent volume to `uid 1000` with `gid 0`.
+If you want to use a different user and group, then configure the desired `runAsUser` and `runAsGroup` in the security context under the `spec.serverPod.podSecurityContext` section of the Domain YAML file.
+The operator will use these values when setting the owner for files in the domain home directory.

-For example, if you specify the specification of the `Persistent Volume` and `Persistent Volume Claim` in the domain resource YAML file,
+For example, if you provide the specification of the `Persistent Volume` and `Persistent Volume Claim` in the domain resource YAML file,
 then the operator will create the `PV` and `PVC`, and mount the persistent volume to the `/share` directory.

 ```